ASMSA-CompSci-Club/static-website-workshop/README.md

 </html>

 ```
+When making the homepage (example.com/) of a site, the file is named index.html.
+If you do not wish for pages to have .html at the end of its URL, you can abuse this fact by using multiple index.html files in different folder so index.html in the *cool* directory will be served as example.com/cool/.

 HTML elements also have classes and IDs.
 While both of these are mostly used for CSS and JS functionality, it is important to know the difference.
 Classes are applied to multiple elements while IDs are unique identifiers.
 Therefore, any styling imposed on an ID trumps the styling enforced by a class.
 Additionally, you can create a link to a certain ID on the page by using `<a href="example.html#exampleID">Example ID</a>`.